Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Introduction

-In this work, we determine the zero forcing and leaky forcing numbers for the family of planar graphs known as Aztec rectangle graphs.
-These graphs arise as a natural generalization of the Aztec diamond graph, which were originally studied from a combinatorial perspective through the enumeration of domino tilings of the Aztec diamond, the dual of the Aztec diamond graph \cite{FirstMentionAD,AztecDiamondGraphs-Benkart}.
+In this work, we study the zero forcing and leaky forcing number of induced subgraphs of $d$-dimensional grid graphs in general, then focus our study on a particular family of induced subgraphs of the $2$-dimensional grid $P_{n_1}\square P_{n_2}$.
+Our interest in this setting was motivated by the family of planar graphs known as Aztec rectangle graphs, which can be viewed as induced subgraphs of $2$-dimensional grid graphs.
+These graphs arise as a natural generalization of the Aztec diamond graph, originally studied from a combinatorial perspective through the enumeration of domino tilings of the Aztec diamond, the dual of the Aztec diamond graph \cite{FirstMentionAD,AztecDiamondGraphs-Benkart}.
 More recently, extensions to tilings of double Aztec rectangles have also been studied \cite{DoubleAztecRect}.
-Carrying over to graph theory, the equality of the zero forcing number and maximum nullity of Aztec diamond graphs were established in \cite{TechniquesLowerBoundZF} using novel techniques.
-Motivated in part by this result about Aztec diamond graphs, our aim in this work is to extend the result in \cite{TechniquesLowerBoundZF} from Aztec diamond graphs to the broader class of Aztec rectangle graphs.
-In doing so, we not only determine that the zero forcing number and maximum nullity are equal for this family, but also give a complete characterization of the $\ell$-leaky forcing number for all $\ell\ge 1$.

-A second motivation for our study of Aztec rectangle graphs was the curiosity about the origin of their name \textit{``Aztec Diamonds/Rectangle graphs''}.
-Despite the name, this specific motif does not show up in traditional Aztec art.
-The first mention of the term ``Aztec Diamond'' was by the authors in \cite{FirstMentionAD} for which they determined the number of ways one can tile the Aztec diamond using dominoes.
-Further, in a blog post \cite{ProppBlog}, one of the authors of that same paper reflected on the name choice and explained the following:

-From this post, the authors selected the name for this family of graphs based on its euphonic appeal rather than strict ethnographic accuracy.
-While the name may not perfectly align with its cultural or historical origins, and risks cultural appropriation as it repurposes a name with cultural significance without fully engaging with its historical or societal context, it was chosen for its ease of recognition within mathematical spaces.
-Equipped with this context, we now make the choice to use the term \textit{Hopi} in place of Aztec throughout the rest of the paper.

-The remainder of this paper is organized as follows.
-In Section \ref{sec:background}, we establish common notation, definitions, and results used throughout.
-In Section \ref{sec:prelimsAD} we establish a novel definition of Hopi rectangle graphs using the integer lattice and determine the cardinality of a general graph within this graph family.
-In Section \ref{sec:LowerBound}, we establish a lower bound for the maximum nullity of Hopi rectangle graphs, which subsequently enables us to show the equality of the maximum nullity and the zero forcing number of this graph family in Section \ref{sec:ZF}.
-Last, in Section \ref{sec:Leaky}, we completely characterize the $\ell$-leaky forcing number of Hopi rectangle graphs by way of results about leaky forts.